How to cure blepharitis fast

 Book an appointment

 If you are experiencing the symptoms of blepharitis, book an appointment today to find out what could be causing it.
+We have clinics in both London and Birmingham for your convenience.

 Mr Tariq Ayoub, our lead eye surgeon, will ask about your medical history and carry out a complete assessment of your eyes to find the best treatment option for you.